AlastairKerr/Marston2013/README.md

-#Adele Marston 2013 Paper
+#Adele Marston 2013 Paper "Shugoshin biases chromosomes for biorientation through condensin recruitment to the pericentromere"

 Scripts and program version information.

 Publication information will be updated

 #Program Versions:
 Mapper: BWA Version: 0.6.1-r104